 Operators manage impact if any in their domain spaces across linking zone rotations, including determining their own epoch duration policies, above are for core domain space.

-* An example is thoughtcrime.biz, tcb.biz will route publicly for a while and then only via DS.
+* An example is thoughtcrime.biz, tcb.biz will route publicly thru March 2023 and then only via DS.

-The following were formerly publicly routed but have been private or completely unused for some time.
+The following were formerly publicly routed by me but have been private or completely unused since their public epoch.